BlistBotList/blist.javascript/README.md

 ## Post bot stats

-Posting bot stats requires you to provide a discord.js client instance and an api key on client creation.
+Posting bot stats requires you to provide a discord.js client instance and an API key on client creation.

 ```js
 // Post bot stats